aivot-digital/gover/README.md

 If you have docker-compose installed get started by running `docker-compose up`.
 Gover is now available at <http://localhost:8080>.

+**Please note, that the gover application prints initial login data for a admin user to the console.
+Use these credentials for your first login.**

 Alternatively you can use the `docker-compose.yml` below:

 ```yaml